-Border Agent Allegedly Hit Guatemalan Man With Car, Calls Migrants ‘Subhuman’ and ‘Savages’
+Border Agent Allegedly Hit Guatemalan Man With Car, Calls Migrants ‘Subhuman’ And ‘Savages’

 In another text, Bowen responds to an unidentified agent that “Guats are best made crispy with an olive oil from their native pais.”
 He also uses the derogatory term “tonks” to refer to migrants who are attempting to cross the border.

 The texts also reveal that Bowen texted with Lonnie Ray Swartz, a border agent who was accused of shooting through a border fence in Nogales and killing a 16-year-old who had thrown rocks at the border patrol agents.
-Bowen texted Swartz to call the rock throwing migrants “mindless murdering savages.”
+Bowen texted Swartz to call the rock throwing migrants “mindless… savages.”

 Bowen has worked for border patrol for 10 years.
 He was indicted in May by a grand jury for depriving the Guatemalan man of his civil rights under color of law and also for falsifying records.